How To Tell If Your Piercing Is Infected — Or Just Really Pissed Off

 When is the best time to remove a piercing in the case of an infection?

+"In the presence of a minor infection, the jewelry should not be removed or the hole will close and lose the piercing," Dr. Wexler says.
+"Earring holes, specifically, can take a minimum of eight weeks to granulate and removing the earring will destroy any chance you have of keeping that piercing."

-"In the presence of a minor infection, the jewelry should not be removed or the hole will close," Dr. Wexler says.
+"In the presence of a minor infection, the jewelry should not be removed or the hole will close and lose the piercing," Dr. Wexler says.
 "Earring holes, specifically, can take a minimum of eight weeks to granulate and removing the earring will destroy any chance you have of keeping that piercing."

 My piercing is red, irritated, and a little swollen, but it doesn't seem infected — what could this mean?